-The remuneration system consists of two fixed components; а remuneration component for all employees and a variable remuneration component for employees within the Sales department.
-The total amount of the variable compensation is determined on the basis of the persons own performance, the performance of the department, relevant the company's financial and actual results and the group's financial result.
+The remuneration system consists of two components; а fixed remuneration component for all employees and a variable remuneration component for employees within the Sales department.
+The total amount of the variable compensation is determined on the basis of the persons own performance, the performance of the relevant department, the company's financial and actual results and the group's financial result.